Indonesia has a visa on arrival that costs 500.000 IDR (~33$). It is a simple and convenient option to enter the country.

 What happens if you don’t extend and overstay?

 Overstaying a visa is one of the worst things you can do as a traveler.
 It can potentially lead to massive problems and a lot of headaches.

-If you overstay your Indonesian eVOA, the penalty is 1.000.000 IDR (~65$) per day after the date of expiry.
+The penalty is 1.000.000 IDR (~65$) per day per day of overstay.
 This is up to 60 days.
 It is unclear what happens if you overstay longer than 60 days but we can assume nothing good.

 My experience with eVOA for Indonesia

-Honestly, what an absolutely massive time saver the eVOA is!
-I’ve entered Indonesia 4 times on an eVOA and every time it’s been easy at the border.
+Honestly, what an absolutely massive time-saver the eVOA has been!
+I’ve entered Indonesia 5 times on an eVOA and every time it’s been easy at the border.

 If you’re experiencing problems with the eVOA application or extension, write a comment below or send me a message on Facebook or Instagram.

 Do you struggle to choose between Java and Bali?
 That’s my honest comparison.